 If you are having an MRI of your head, do not wear any eye makeup.
 If you are having an abdominal exam, do not eat or drink anything six hours prior to your exam.
 Nervous or claustrophobic patients should ask their primary care physician if a mild sedative should be taken prior to the exam.

 Some MRIs may require an injection of dye into a vein to give the radiologist more information about vascular structures in the body.
 If an IV dye was necessary for your exam, drink extra fluids for 48 hours following your exam to help flush the dye out of your body.

 A mammogram is the best preventive tool in the fight against breast cancer, as recommended annual for all women over age 40.
 Early detection is important so breast cancer can be caught at its most treatable, curable stage.
-Both Barnes-Jewish St. Peters and Progress West hospitals also offer 3D mammography, the most advanced breast imaging available.
+At Progress West Hospital we provide all digital breast imaging services including 2D and 3D mammography (tomosynthesis), screening, diagnostic mammograms, and breast ultrasound.

 A nuclear medicine exam uses very small amounts of radioactive material to help doctors diagnose diseases or medical conditions.
 These tests show the level of organ function and can show abnormalities in an organ’s structure or function.

 Depending on the type of nuclear medicine test, a radiotracer is injected into a vein, swallowed or inhaled.
 The radiotracer eventually collects in the area of your body being examined, where it gives off energy in the form of gamma rays.
 This energy is detected by a gamma camera, scans or probe to produce detailed pictures of the structure and function of organs and other internal body parts.